emacsway/emacsway/en/how-to-quickly-develop-high-quality-code.rst

 Do you know the Primary Technical Imperative of software development?

     Managing complexity is the most important technical topic in software development.
-In my view, it's so important that Software's Primary Technical Imperative has to be managing complexity. [#fncodec]_
+In my view, it's so important that Software's Primary Technical Imperative has to be managing complexity.
+    («Code Complete» [#fncodec]_)

 When developer writes code, he 91% of the time reads code, and only 9% of time he types text from keyboard.